GFF/NAMILCO Thunderbolt Flour Power U-17 League – West Demerara

-Den Amstel swamps Jetty Gunners; Uitvlugt Warriors by WO from Golden Warriors
+Golden Warriors & Jetty Gunners take full points; Uitvlugt, Den Amstel, Pouderoyen & Eagles draw

-Competition in the West Demerara Football Association leg of the GFF/NAMILCO Thunderbolt Flour Power National Under-17 Intra Association League is set to continue on Friday and Sunday at the Den Amstel
+Following the latest round of matches in the West Demerara Football association leg of

+the GFF/NAMILCO Thunderbolt Flour Power National Under-17 Intra Association League yesterday at the Den Amstel ground, West Coast Demerra, Golden Warriors and Jetty Gunners won their matches over Wales United and Crane Rovers, respectively.

+The other two matches saw Den Amstel and Uitvlugt Warriors battling to a 0-0 stalemate while Eagles FC came from behind to earn an equal share of the points in the 1-1 draw with Pouderoyen which had taken the lead on 26 minutes through a Keanu Lawrence goal.

+Ten minutes later, Eagles soared to the equalising goal on account of a clinical effort from Ronaldo Macey.

 By Sir Ronald Sanders Geoffrey Boycott is a BBC cricket commentator.
 He was an England cricketer for 24 years.
 Over Sir Ronald... more